Ways to Get a Bigger Tax Refund

 The benefit of using financial professionals to help you tax plan

 Nobody wants to pay more in taxes than they have to.
-By thinking carefully about your deductions, credits, filing status and taxable accounts, it's possible to boost your refund so you're keeping more money where it can serve you best—in your pocket.
+By thinking carefully about your deductions, credits, filing status and taxable accounts, it's possible to boost your refund so you're keeping more money where it can serve you best—in your accounts.